Skip to content

 Application Ask your team!

 You've been told that someone may be attempting to brute-force SSH logins.
-Check the last 200 lines of /var/log/auth.log and search for failed login attempts.
+Find recent failed login attempts.

 tail -200 /var/log/auth.log | grep "Failed"